UCCS Honors program

 Honors Program Portfolio Requirement

-A reviewed publication: a document, a piece of art, a framework, a movie, an animation, a poster, a thesis project, or a portfolio where a student, using topics and tools in their chosen area of study, can explain their narrative and understanding about any of the following: an experience, a problem, a case study, a theater production, a research project, a study abroad experience, or a computer program analysis, exhibiting the student’s learning of Gray Matters.
+A reviewed publication, a document, a piece of art, a framework, a movie, an animation, a poster, a thesis project, or a capstone where a student, using topics and tools in their chosen area of study, can explain their narrative and understanding about any of the following: an experience, a problem, a case study, a theater production, a research project, a study abroad experience, or a computer program analysis, exhibiting the student’s learning of Gray Matters framed as Complex Systems.

 Students accepted in the Honors Program will have